Espresso Walnut Chocolate Chip Cookies

 • Difficulty: Easy!

-• Why You’ll Love It: eggless cookies with dark chocolate, walnuts, and espresso
+• Why You’ll Love It: eggless espresso chocolate chip cookies, no chill dough

 Why You’ll Love This Recipe

 • Elevated Classic: While chocolate chip cookies with nuts are pretty common — I promise you that these Espresso Walnut Chocolate Chip Cookies are anything but!
-With the depth of flavor from the espresso powder, toffee dark chocolate, and flaky sea salt finish, you'll be obsessed!
+With the depth of flavor from the espresso powder, toffee dark chocolate, and flaky sea salt finish, you'll be obsessed with these espresso chocolate chip cookies.

 • Eggless Cookies: With the egg shortage right now, you may be thinking of making eggless cookies.
 Let me tell you that as someone who can eat eggs, I actually prefer eggless cookies!
 Cookies made without eggs can be softer, chewier, and also last longer than cookies with eggs.